“The harder the climb the sweeter the view.”

 English Pronunciation in Use Advanced

 Free up some time to give your full attention to this task.
 Select a listening suitable for your level and, pen in hand, give it a listen while you write down useful words and phrases.
-This may take some practice, since you might find you lose track at first but if you do it often enough you will be able to understand much more than you would if you were simply just sitting and listening.
+This may take some practice, but if you do it often enough you will be able to understand much more than you would if you were simply sitting and listening.
 Being fully engaged activates your listening skills and language acquisition.

-Pick two listenings of similar level of complexity and try retelling what you have heard in case 1 (just listen) and case 2 (listen and take notes).
+Pick two listenings of similar levels of complexity and try retelling what you have heard in case 1 (just listen) and case 2 (listen and take notes).

 Grab your headphones

-Headphones can be a temporary course of action to gain confidence in your listening skills.
-The isolation it provides, creates this bubble in which you can discern words and voices much more clearly.
-On top of that, your power of concentration is more focused.
-When you are having a rough time with a listening, grab a pair of earphones or headphones and try to relax while you listen.
-There will be bits that are still incomprehensible, headphones or not, but all together, you will be able to pick up more.
+Using headphones can be a temporary strategy to gain confidence in your listening skills.
+The isolation it provides creates this bubble in which you can discern words and voices much more clearly.
+On top of that, your power of concentration is higher.
+When you are having a rough time with a listening, grab a pair of earphones and try to relax while you listen.
+There will be bits that are still incomprehensible, but altogether, you will be able to pick up more.
 Closing your eyes also helps understanding, you can resort to this when a chunk is particularly problematic.

 Bear in mind that it would be helpful to round off this exercise by finally listening to it without the use of headphones.
 By now, you probably know the ropes of that listening and it will be a much easier task.